 - Call ahead if you need an interpreter or any assistive devices.

-- Don’t forget to bring your photo ID, insurance card and cash, check or a credit card.
+- Don't forget to bring your photo ID, insurance card and method of payment (cash, check or credit/debit card).

 Prepare for a virtual appointment